-- (1) Each of these options are immediately exercisable and vests over four years at a rate of 25% per year.
-Each option has a ten year term from the date of grant. - (2) In fiscal year 1999, the Company granted options to employees to purchase an aggregate of 964,000 shares. - (3) The exercise price per share of options granted represented the fair market value of the underlying shares of Common Stock at the date the options were granted. - (4) Options may terminate before their expiration dates if the optionees status as an employee or consultant is terminated or upon the optionee's death or disability.
+- (1) Each of these options are immediately exercisable and are subject to a vesting schedule whereby twenty-five percent (25%) of the option shares vest upon the one year anniversary of the date of grant and the remaining shares vest equally over the next thirty-six (36) months thereafter, such that the option shares are one hundred percent (100%) vested on the fourth (4th) anniversary of the date of grant.
+Each option has a ten year term from the date of grant. - (2) In year 2000, the Company granted options to employees to purchase an aggregate of 1,735,113 shares, which is the basis for the above percentages.
+This number excludes options for 424,661 shares issued in connection with the Company's acquisition of Sebring Systems, Inc. to former employees of Sebring Systems, Inc. This number also excludes options for 204,989 shares that were assumed by the Company in connection with the acquisition. - (3) The exercise price per share of options granted represented the fair market value of the underlying shares of Common Stock at the date the options were granted. - (4) Options may terminate before their expiration dates if the optionee's status as an employee or consultant is terminated or upon the optionee's death or disability.